Foams, iterated wreath products, field extensions and Sylvester sums

 respectively.
-Defect lines in these TQFTs are labelled by elements of the corresponding Galois groups
+Defect lines in these TQFTs are labeled by elements of the corresponding Galois groups

-It's natural to ask whether these three TQFTs can be combined into a single structure, and we now suggest one possible approach, first without the defect lines.
+It is natural to ask whether these three TQFTs can be combined into a single structure, and we now suggest one possible approach, first without the defect lines.

-Consider a ``patched" or ``seamed" closed oriented surface $S$ which consists of regions labelled $F$ and $K$.
-Elements of $F$ and $K$ may float in the regions labelled by the corresponding field.
-Seam circles separate regions labelled $F$ and $K$, see Figure~\ref{fig5_2_1} for an example.
+Consider a ``patched" or ``seamed" closed oriented surface $S$ which consists of regions labeled $F$ and $K$.
+Elements of $F$ and $K$ may float in the regions labeled by the corresponding field.
+Seam circles separate regions labeled $F$ and $K$, see Figure~\ref{fig5_2_1} for an example.

 To evaluate such a surface to an element $\mcF(S)\in \kk$ let us use neck-cutting relations to separate each seam circle from the rest of the diagram.
-We do surgery on both sides of a seam circle using neck-cutting relations in extensions $F/\kk$ and $K/kk$, correspondingly.
+We do surgery on both sides of a seam circle using neck-cutting relations in extensions $F/\kk$ and $K/\kk$, correspondingly.
 Choose dual bases: \begin{itemize} \item $\{x_i\},\{y_i\}, 1\le i \le m$ for the Frobenius pair $(F,\kk,\tr_{F/\kk})$, \item $\{x_j'\},\{y_j'\}, 1\le j \le n$ for the Frobenius pair $(K,F,\tr_{K/F})$, \item $\{x_k''\},\{y_k''\}, 1\le k \le mn$ for the Frobenius pair $(K,\kk,\tr_{K/\kk})$. \end{itemize} Note that we may choose $\{x_ix_j'\},\{y_iy_j'\}$ as dual bases for the third extension.

-Each seam circle $C$ bounds one component (facet) labelled $F$ and one labelled $K$.
+Each seam circle $C$ bounds one component (facet) labeled $F$ and one labeled $K$.
 Choose circles parallel to $C$ in each of these components and apply neck-cutting along these circles as shown in Figure~\ref{fig5_2_2}.

-Doing this neck-cutting along each seam circle converts $S$ into a sum of terms which are disjoint unions of connected components of three types: \begin{itemize} \item closed connected surfaces labelled $F$ with elements of $F$ floating on them, \item closed connected surfaces labelled $K$ with element of $K $ floating on them, \item spheres with a seam circle and an element of $F$, respectively $K$, in a disk labelled $F$, respectively $K$, see Figure~\ref{fig5_2_3}. \end{itemize}
+Doing this neck-cutting along each seam circle converts $S$ into a sum of terms which are disjoint unions of connected components of three types: \begin{itemize} \item closed connected surfaces labeled $F$ with elements of $F$ floating on them, \item closed connected surfaces labeled $K$ with element of $K $ floating on them, \item spheres with a seam circle and an element of $F$, respectively $K$, in a disk labeled $F$, respectively $K$, see Figure~\ref{fig5_2_3}. \end{itemize}